jeffreyadams/atlasofliegroups-docs/tutorial/video_1B/real_groups.rst

       atlas>

 These is a real Lie group , so the data type is a RealForm.
-Again the underlying root datum of :math:`G`, which is the one for the simply connected group of type ``A1``::
+Again the underlying root datum of :math:`G` is the one for the simply connected group of type ``A1``::

       atlas> set rd=root_datum (G)